python-semantic-release/python-semantic-release/docs/automatic-releases/index.rst

 Configuring pypi upload
 ^^^^^^^^^^^^^^^^^^^^^^^
-In order to upload to pypi python-semantic-release needs credentials to an account that have access to the given package.
-Either by being logged in through a pip configuration file or through environment variables.
-The latter is most often preferable in an CI environment.
+In order to upload to PYPI, Python Semantic Release needs credentials to access the project.
+You will need to set the environment variable :ref:`env-pypi_token`.
-You will need to set ``PYPI_USERNAME`` and ``PYPI_PASSWORD``.
-Make sure that you mark it as a secret on your CI service so that your password will be left out of the build logs.
+Make sure that you mark it as a secret on your CI service so that it is left out of the build logs.

 .. _automatic-github: